yuri4817/custom_grapheditor/README.md

 # CustomEditor
-This is a customized plugin for maya's This is a customized plugin for maya's graph editor.graph editor.
+This is a customized plugin for maya's graph editor.graph editor.

 ## Memo